 Probiotics are live microorganisms that, when consumed in adequate amounts, provide health benefits to the host.
 They are typically bacteria but can also include certain yeasts.
 These beneficial bacteria can be found in various fermented foods, such as yogurt, sauerkraut, and kefir, as well as in dietary supplements.

 There are several types of probiotics, with the most common being Lactobacillus and Bifidobacterium.
 These two genera encompass numerous species and strains, each with its unique characteristics and potential health benefits.
 Other less commonly used probiotic strains include Streptococcus, Saccharomyces, and Escherichia.

 There Are Many Probiotics Facts , I Have mentioned Some of them below:

 1) Probiotics In Our Body Outweigh Our Brain

-The typically human brain weights about 3 pounds, and a healthy human body will have over 3.5 pounds of probiotic bacteria and organisms (according to Casey Adams Ph.D.
-The fact that our heart weights only 0.7 pounds, our liver weights about 4 pounds, makes our probiotic bacteria one of the largest organs in our body.
+Typically human brain weighs about 3 pounds, and a healthy human body will have over 3.5 pounds of probiotic bacteria and organisms (according to Casey Adams Ph.D.
+The fact that our heavyweights are only 0.7 pounds, and our liver weighs about 4 pounds, makes our probiotic bacteria one of the largest organs in our body.